 Recently, my daughter got kicked in the head during a soccer game.
 She seemed fine at the time, but later developed a sizable lump on her forehead.
 Is this a concern?

 Probably not.
-Head trauma resulting from play or sporting events is a common concern for parents, but few bumps on the head of this nature result in serious injury.
+Head trauma from play or sports is a common concern for parents, but rarely does a bump on the head result in serious injury.

 The forehead and scalp have an abundant blood supply, and injury to these areas often results in bleeding under the skin.
-When the bleeding is restricted to one area, it causes bruising and swelling.
-Doctors refer to this as a hematoma.
+When the bleeding is in just one area, it causes bruising and swelling (hematoma).

 When to see a doctor